DeforaOS/DaPortal/README.md

 ----------------

 DaPortal 2 is a Content Management System (CMS) written in the PHP programming language.
-Although PHP is primarily oriented as a language and environment for web-based applications, it can also be used directly from the command line, or while building rich applications on the desktop.
+Although PHP is primarily designed as a language and environment for web-based applications, it can also be used directly from the command line, or while building rich applications on the desktop.
 DaPortal also supports some of these additional possibilities.

-Likewise, DaPortal 2 does not depend on a specific database backend in particular.
-It will often require a SQL server though, of which the following ones are already supported:
+Likewise, DaPortal 2 does not depend on any specific database backend.
+It will often require a SQL server though, of which the following ones are already
+supported:

  * SQLite 2 & 3
  * PostgreSQL